DistributedWiki/browser-client/README.md

 Next step is to open chrome with metamask extension and connect to custom RPC (http://localhost:7545).
 Then import one account from ganache and you're ready to use the app.

-Smart contract addresses are stored in auto-generated TS classes in 'build' directory.
-These classes are generated on deploy-and-run command.
+Top level smart contract address is stored in auto-generated TS classes in 'build' directory.
+This class is generated on deploy-and-run command.

-XXX: this is just for testing

 ## Development server